rh3mie/Pricing-Assortment-Analytics-Pipeline/README.md

 - Several Household and Snacks cells are blank in the heatmap, indicating those groups carry little to no Frozen inventory, which is expected given their category nature

+## Recommendations

+Based on the pricing, promotion, inventory, and assortment analysis, several actions could improve category performance:

+- **Prioritize stockout monitoring for Produce and Beverages**:  these groups showed the largest out-of-stock segments.
+These categories should be reviewed more frequently to reduce lost sales risk and improve product availability.

+- **Create category-specific promotion strategies**: Instead of applying similar discount levels across all groups.
+Since median discounts were tightly clustered around 17–25%, Kroger could test deeper or more targeted promotions in categories with weaker movement or higher price sensitivity.

+- **Investigate Protein promotion variability**: Protein showed the widest discount spread.
+This suggests inconsistent promotional depth, making it a strong candidate for more standardized markdown rules or campaign testing.

+- **Use price-per-unit analysis to identify premium and value segments**: Especially in Personal Care, Bakery, and Beauty, which had the highest average price per unit.
+These categories could support margin-focused pricing strategies or premium product positioning.

+- **Monitor Refrigerated product availability more closely**: Refrigerated availability generally lagged behind Frozen availability across most search groups.
+Improving replenishment in these areas could strengthen availability for perishable products.